JamCoreModding/utility-belt-fabric/README.md

 _Free your hotbar._

 Utility Belt is a mod for the Fabric & Quilt mod loaders that allows you to clean up valuable hotbar space.
+It is similar to the Tool Belt mod for Forge.

 ![Demo GIF](https://github.com/JamCoreModding/UtilityBelt/blob/1.19.x/readme-assets/demo_one.gif?raw=true)